 Keep in mind that these lenders are ones specializing in high-risk loans.
 They’ll charge a very high interest rate to help cover their risk, so make sure whatever you’re taking out a personal loan for is worth the significant extra cost you’ll be paying in interest.

 Types of bad credit loans

-There are several types of loans that may be good for people with bad credit.
+Several types of loans may be good for people with bad credit.
 A personal loan is not your only option.
 Consider these loan options as you shop around: